-The watermill has been renovated over the past few years and was officially opened by the town Mayor on Saturday 10th May 2003.
+The watermill has been renovated and was officially opened by the town Mayor on Saturday 10th May 2003.

 Among the many traditional trades and crafts displayed are the wheelwright's shop, transported from Devon and preserved exactly as it was left on the day the owner shut up shop, and the equally authentic Blacksmith's shop.
 Another aspect of the Mill and Rural Life Museum presentations are the models depicting the many types of mills that exist plus various scenic displays and some 30 carriages and wagons.

 There is much to see and do in the village of Bishops Lydeard.
 Allow at least half a day so you can relax in our Dusty Miller's tea room, with a range of home made cakes, soft drinks, ice creams and confectionery, before visiting other attractions such as the West Somerset Railway or the Quantock Brewery.